How to Build a C# PDF Generator

 Naming the Project

 After that, click 'Next' to bring up the next window.
-From the drop-down menu choose .NET Core 3.1.
-You can choose any .NET framework as per your preferences.
+From the drop-down menu choose a .NET Framework.

 Selecting .NET Framework